 |Study Period||Start date||Census date||WW date||End date|

-- Be familiar with the wide range of historic records available to locate individual convicts transported to the Australian penal colonies and to trace their life course experiences.
+- Be familiar with the wide range of historical records available to locate individual convicts transported to the Australian penal colonies and to trace their life course experiences

 |Timetable||View the lecture timetable | View the full unit timetable|